 ARC 432 represents the specialized preparation on vernacular architecture and conservation.
 The course aims at enhancing knowledge on architectural conservation and of the theoretical approaches towards vernacular architecture.
 In particular, it focuses on enhancing understanding of the local conservation organizations and their actions, international principles and guidelines in architectural, archaeological and urban conservation through the understanding of the charters of major conservation organizations, vocabulary and terminology that are used in the profession, material, technical and structural aspects of architectural conservation, the standards and framework of conservation drawings, and graphic representation of architectural and archeological conservation projects.
+The course progresses in two major projects where with the first one, the students will gain knowledge and understand and discuss the different and spatial dimensions of the built environments, and second advancing the skills of analysis and interpretation of social needs and urban patterns.
+The course will support advanced studio courses and the graduation project and builds on earlier concepts taken within the urbanism and environment subjects.
+It will introduce the theoretical dimensions focusing on the perceptual, social and on the functional and temporal dimensions of urban design.
+Practical assignments will examine urban contexts and concepts, issues, values, and emerging theories.
+The course is delivered through lectures, site visits, seminars and presentations.

-The course progresses in two major projects where with the first one, the students will gain knowledge and understand and discuss the different implementations on architectural conservation, secondly the students will gain knowledge about vernacular architecture and their response to local needs and traditions and discuss and draw evaluations of local architectural conservation projects.
-In order to achieve this; workshops, lectures, site visits, class discussions discussing the local and international conservation examples will take place.
+implementations on architectural conservation, secondly the students will gain knowledge about vernacular architecture and their response to local needs and traditions and discuss and draw evaluations of local architectural conservation projects.
+In order to achieve this; workshops, lectures, site visits, class discussions